 As lawyers, we are required to ask a seller to complete a list of fixtures and fittings and all items that are included in the house sale.
 This list forms an important part of the contract for sale and informs the buyer exactly what fixtures and fittings are included in the house sale.

 ‘Fixtures’ are items that are literally fixed or attached to the property being sold, such as those kitchen units or the sunken bath mentioned earlier.
 In most circumstances, these have to remain.

 ‘Fittings’, however, are items that are fixed, but by their nature they can easily be removed without any real damage to the property.
 Pictures, bookshelves and curtains would all be good examples.
 Therefore, it is the seller’s discretion if the curtains and cooker are included in the sale of a house.

 This is why the fixtures and fittings form must be completed with accuracy, care and a great deal of thought, as any disagreements will need to be ironed out throughout the course of the conveyancing process and certainly before contracts are exchanged.

 So it’s really quite clear cut then?

 Not always.
-Even after 35 years, I still find it fascinating to see how the debate over fixtures and fittings can evolve and not everything is as clear cut as you might think.
-For example, a seller could be justified in removing a freestanding electric double oven with integrated hob that slots in and out of the kitchen space easily.
+Even after 35 years, I still find it fascinating to see how the debate over what fixtures and fittings are included in a house sale can evolve and not everything is as clear cut as you might think.
+For example, a seller could be justified in removing a freestanding electric double oven with an integrated hob that slots in and out of the kitchen space easily.
 But what about a more permanent cooking feature, such as an AGA, which a buyer is probably paying a premium for as part of the purchase price?
 It is really important that buyers proceed with caution and try, as far as possible, to ensure that everything they expect to get as part of the purchase of the property will be left behind on completion day.